johnjeong81/Duck-Hunt/Assets/ReadMe_JohnJeong.txt

 ___Did you get help from any AI Code Assistants?
 (Tell us which .cs file to look in for the citation and describe what you learned)___

 Yes.
-Most of my codes including DuckController.cs, DuckShooter.cs, and DuckSpawner.cs were written with the help of ChatGPT.
+Most of my codes including DuckController.cs, FastDuckSpawner.cs, DuckShooter.cs, and DuckSpawner.cs were written with the help of ChatGPT.
 ChatGPT mostly introduced me the functions of the code and the basis, which allowed me to use the basis to implement it to my project.
 None of the ChatGPT codes worked initially, but after I changed multiple codes so that it would fit my specific case, it worked.